 When a student is using a trailing technique to explore a new room, help them explore the perimeter of the room and then have them investigate the center of the room using a crisscross pattern.

 Although the O&M instructor will encourage the student to use a light touch, it is best to place materials at a height that they will not be accidentally ripped or torn.
 You may also want to consider placing a strong, textured collage at a student’s handrail height to provide motivation for maintaining a trailing technique.
-This will help the student realizes where the collage is in relation to other activity areas and classrooms.
-The art teacher may embrace this idea and design permanent three dimensional collages specific to key areas of the building.
-You may also consider attaching interesting items (balloon, brailled message, sticker, etc.) along familiar trailing surface for the student to locate.
+This will help the student realize where it is in relation to other activity areas and classrooms.
+The art teacher may embrace this idea and design permanent three-dimensional collages specific to key areas of the building.
+You may also consider attaching interesting items (balloon, braille message, sticker, etc.) along a familiar trailing surface for the student to locate.
 These activities will increase a student's motivation for maintaining contact while trailing.

 Systematic Search Techniques

 Students need to learn how to use a systematic search pattern to locate items that have rolled away or fallen.
 Teach students to stop and listen as soon as an object falls.
 Encourage them to try to hear where it struck the floor, rather than automatically reaching for it.
 Show them how to use their hand to make sweeps left to right.
 If they can't find it, then so forward or backward.

 The O&M may encourage the younger student to use push-toys or other alternative mobility devices (frequently called pre-canes) to help teach the student that something he pushes in front of him can bump into an object first.
 The student can then identify and/or maneuver around the item.
 Older students may be instructed in the proper use of the long cane.
 There are different canes as well as different techniques and the O&M should collaborate with all team members to ensure that everyone working with the student can confidently carry over the skills throughout the day.